CopernicaMarketingSoftware/REACT-PHP-CPP/README.md

 	// alternative way -> iterate over the result set and dump each individual row to the screen /*	for ($i = 0; $i < $result->size(); $i++)
 	{
-		// wrap the row in curly braces echo("{\n");
+		// wrap each row in curly braces echo("{\n");

 		// fetch the row and dump it to screen